Tejas204/Tejas-Dhopavkar/README.md

 - 👋 Hi, I’m @Tejas-Dhopavkar
 - 👀 I’m interested in **AI, Deep Learning, Machine Learning and Cryptography**
-- 🌱 I’m currently learning to develop various applications using **Blockchain**
-- 💞️ I’m looking to collaborate with peers on research areas like **Computer Vision, Audio/Speech Processing and NLP**.
+- 🌱 I’m looking to collaborate with engineering teams in areas like machine learning and data science, as an intern.
-- 📫 Contact: tejasdhopavkar2000@gmail.com
+- 📫 Contact: 2018.tejas.dhopavkar@ves.ac.in

 <!---
 Tejas-Dhopavkar/Tejas-Dhopavkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.